elegant-scipy/elegant-scipy/markdown/ch1.markdown

 There are obviously a lot of outliers at the high expression end of the scale and a lot of variation between individuals, but pretty hard to see because everything is clustered around zero.
 So let's do log(n + 1) of our data so it's a bit easier to look at.
-Both the log function and the n + 1 step can be done using broadcasting to simpify our code and speed things up.
+Both the log function and the n + 1 step can be done using broadcasting to simplify our code and speed things up.

 ```python
 # Bar plot of expression counts by individual